energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 ## Overview and Objective

 The objective of this tutorial is walk through a simple credential issuance and presentation flow.
-A diagram of this flow is available in the [Exchanges Documentation](../exchanges.md).
+A diagram of this flow is available in the [Workflows Documentation](../workflows.md).

 ## Steps
 ### 0. Setup the Postman Collection